Words and illustrations by Sophie Buck

 There’s a sense that if one’s able to manage, they must not be truly struggling, truly sick or truly disabled.
 I feel myself not ‘passing’, but slipping: deprived of any stamp of validation to say ‘Yes, you’re struggling enough; this is real’.
 I feel I’m making a fuss, exaggerating any difficulties or sensitivities.
 Even writing this I feel guilty: guilty both for struggling, and for thinking I deserve help when there are other people that struggle more.
 Particularly as problems tend to get worse and harder to address with time, society needs to take more seriously individuals that, regardless of how they appear, say they’re struggling.

 This doesn’t mean everyone with mental health problems is a high-achiever, nor for all of the time.
 Rather, it means that in capitalist society, where productivity overshadows struggling, individuals with high-functioning disorders are being erased and failed.
 Society must recognise the multiple ways in which a given disorder may be experienced, from a seemingly-motivated depressed person to an apparently-socially-competent autistic person, who may both struggle in less apparent ways.
-It’s not that no support services are available – there’s the UCS perfectionism group, and the DRC – but more barriers are experienced in accessing them.
+It’s not that no support services are available, but more barriers are experienced in accessing them.
 Overall regardless of outward productivity, individuals’ experiences of struggling need more validation for being real and difficult enough for support.
 While there’ll always be debate over what’s ‘sick enough’, if you’re struggling, that’s real.